tattersoftware/wp-tesseract/README.md

 1. Install Tesseract OCR on your server ([Tesseract wiki](https://github.com/tesseract-ocr/tesseract/wiki/))
 2. Install ImageMagick on your server ([https://www.imagemagick.org](https://www.imagemagick.org))
-3. Upload `ocr.php` to the `/wp-content/plugins/` directory
+3. Upload the `trunk` directory to your `/wp-content/plugins/` directory
 4. Activate the plugin through the `Plugins` menu in WordPress
-5. Configure the plugin through the `Plugins > OCR` link in the sidebar menu in WordPress
+5. Configure the plugin through the `Settings > Tesseract` link in the sidebar menu in WordPress

 ## Frequently Asked Questions